Artist: Kim Yosu - on Unsplash

 A series of rituals and ceremonies

 may be your preference.
-Directly after the death, you might choose a smaller inner circle gathering, inviting in what requires immediate expression and grounding.
+Directly after the death, you may well choose a smaller inner circle gathering, inviting in what requires immediate expression and holding.

-After a number of days or weeks, the inner family circle would feel the time was appropriate to gather with their larger community for a public commemoration.
+After several days or weeks, the inner family circle may possibly feel the time was right to gather with their larger community for a public commemoration.

-Six to twelve months following, an additional ceremony would mark your person’s passage into the field of the ancestors.
+Six to twelve months following, an additional ceremony could mark your person’s passage into the field of the ancestors.